 Restricting file access

-To set access restrictions for individual files on the Files screen, follow these steps:
+To set access restrictions for files from the Files screen, follow these steps:

 ...or click the Access level button within the toolbar.

-- From the Set access level dialog that appears, choose the type of users you want to be able to access the file(s).
+- From the Set access level dialog that appears, choose the type of users you want to be able to access the file(s) or folder(s)).

 - Click the Save button to save your changes.

-Within the files pane on the right, restricted files will be flagged by icons under the Access level heading indicating the access level.
+Within the files pane on the right, restricted files and folders will be flagged by icons under the Access level heading indicating the access level.

-The access restrictions will appear within the properties for individual files.
+The access restrictions will appear within the properties for individual files and folders.

-To view the properties for individual files within the Files screen, right click over the file and select the Properties option.
+To view the properties for individual files and folders within the Files screen, right click over the file or folder and select the Properties option.

 When you right click over file within the file pane, a number of file options appear.